simarbhatt/Portfolio_Projects/Bellabeat_CaseStudy/README.md

 4. **~75% users did NOT meet the 10000 daily average steps** mark.
 More than 50% of the users had an inactive-sedentary lifestyle.
 5. On most weekday (5 out of 7), **users slept less than the suggested minimum of 7 hours**.
 6. **Users were most active on Tuesdays** with maximum activity minutes, steps taken, and most calories burned, very closely followed by Saturday.
 From this, it can be concluded that **users focused more on their fitness on Saturday** as they got more time.
 7. A surprising observation was made for Wednesday.
-Users seemenly slept longer and spent comparately less time in physical activities.
-This showed that **users were more active at the start of the week and they reacharged on Wednesday**.
+Users seemingly slept longer and spent comparatively less time in physical activities.
+This showed that **users were more active at the start of the week and they recharged on Wednesday**.
-8. Sunday was obviously the most rested and laid back day of the week with least steps, activity minutes and calories burned.
+8. Sunday was obviously the most rested and laid-back day of the week with least steps, activity minutes and calories burned.
 9. A general trend of **active hours from 8 AM to 8 PM** was observed.
 10. **Users were most active from 5 PM to 7PM** indicating their preferred exercise/ physical activity time.
 11. In the afternoon, **users were least active around 3PM** as the intensity levels, total steps and energy expenditures went down.

 ### 6.3 Recommendations

-1. Bellabeat could **offer incentives** for consistent tracking, like daily and weeekly challenges, in-app competitions against friends or other users.
+1. Bellabeat could **offer incentives** for consistent tracking, like daily and weekly challenges, in-app competitions against friends or other users.
 This would increase motivation and **drive user engagement on the app**.
 2. Bellabeat could **offer Wellness-points when the users achieved the set targets**, which could be redeemed for Bellabeat merchandise, exclusive access and discounts to future products, exclusive in-app features, etc. Additionally, **offer points could be higher for higher intensity workouts**, promoting more physical activities.
 3. Product promotions: Generated insights showed that users are less active between **8PM to 10PM**, shortly before they retire for the night.
 This could be used at the **ideal time for Bellabeat to schedule their advertising initiatives** for optimal results.
 This could allow Bellabeat to effectively reach its consumers.
 4. Bellabeat could **increase customer retention by focussing on personalized contents** that offer value to the users.
 This can include nutritional advice as part of its membership, which get into detail about healthy recipes and managing calories intake.
 It could also have a list and videos of activities that people can do to **burn some quick calories**.
 The average user's lifestyle is sedentary and they might lack time and motivation for fitness.
 This could be a good push to exercise and burn higher calories in short periods of time.
 5. Bellabeat could **create video content and blogs to educate its users** about the negative impacts of sedentary lifestyle and how to better it, using this as an opportunity to **promote its other products like Spring smart-bottle**.
-6. Bellabeat could c**ustom-notify the user of the ideal time to sleep** as per the user’s fitness levels for the day.
-This could be paired with the bed-time reminders of any medications, sleep music or next day alarms, if the user uses these fetaures.
+6. Bellabeat could **custom-notify the user of the ideal time to sleep** as per the user’s fitness levels for the day.
+This could be paired with the bed-time reminders of any medications, sleep music or next day alarms, if the user uses these features.
 7. Bellabeat could **design variants of its products** according to user type.
 Some users look for basic fitness tracking of steps, activity/intensity and calories, whereas some prefer advance features including sleep tracking, heartrate monitoring, oxygen levels etc.
 8. Bellabeat could **accessorise their wellness products (Leaf) with extra comfortable straps** which could be changed before sleep time.
 Users tend to remove their fitness bands during sleep for comfort reasons and this was user can be consistent with the data tracking.

 ### 6.4 Next Steps

-1. It is to be noted that this is a third party data collected for another competitive smart fitness device with many limitation.
+1. It is to be noted that this is a third-party data collected for another competitive smart fitness device with many limitations.
 2. In order to perform a better analyse fitness trends of for use in Bellabeat products, I would suggest using a more **first-hand data collection** mode like conducting a survey of current consumers and also a survey from global consumer population.

 **REFERENCES:** All the sources and studies are added at the mention of it.